Monroe County, Indiana: Bodies of water

 Monroe County is divided between the basins of the East Fork and West Fork of Indiana's White River.
-The northern part drains to the West Fork; the southern part of the county drains to the East Fork, primarily via the Salt Creek and its tributaries, such as the Clear Creek (known as the "Jordan River" on Indiana University Bloomington campus).
+The northern part drains to the West Fork; the southern part of the county drains to the East Fork, primarily via the Salt Creek and its tributaries, such as the Clear Creek (known as the "Campus River" on Indiana University Bloomington campus).

 Several artificial reservoirs have been constructed by damming the county's creeks.
 The largest is Monroe Lake, a large reservoir on Salt Creek in the southeastern part of the county.
 It is used both for recreational purposes and to supply the city with drinking water.
 Until the late 1960s, the main source of water supply was the smaller Lake Lemon (constructed 1953), in the northeastern part of the county; it is now the backup water source and is mainly used for recreation.

 The third largest is Griffy Lake, on the northern slope of the county.
 Constructed in 1924 by damming Griffy Creek, it was Bloomington's main water source until 1954; it is now used primarily for recreation although it also serves as an emergency water source.
 In 2012–2013, the lake was drained, the dam repaired, and the lake was refilled.

 A smaller lake, Weimer (Wapehani) in the Clear Creek basin, was constructed for water supply purposes, but during most of its history was used purely for recreation - mainly fishing.
 In 2017 authorities revealed plans to drain this lake permanently, as it was considered to be unsafe.
 This was carried out in the summer of 2018.

 Limestone has been quarried in Monroe County since 1826.

 A number of abandoned limestone quarries in the county are now cliff-surrounded lakes (as seen in the 1979 film Breaking Away), stable without ongoing human intervention.